neoatlantis-security-solutions/vnmk/README.md

 must be frequently switched between two states(borrowing terminology from physics, we call them **ground state** and **excited state**).

-1. Both state has a countdown, starting when the server enters that state.
+1. Both states have countdowns, starting when the server enters that state.
    * At ground state, the countdown is longer, by default 7 days.
    * At excited state, the countdown is short, by default 1 hour.
 2. Whichever state the server is in, once the countdown reaches zero, user stored credential will be destroyed immediately.
-3. The server may switch between both states:
+3. The server may switch between both states.
    1. An access to the server, turns server into excited state from ground state.
 But if server was already excited, nothing will happen.
-   2. The server will return to ground state, only after the user have performed a successful login(by which it will retrieve stored credential).
+   2. The server will return to ground state, after, and only after the user have performed a successful login(by which it will retrieve stored credential).
    3. If the user identifies itself successfully but have entered a wrong access code, server will destroy stored credential immediately.

 ## What's the point for such design?

-The system is designed to guard user's credential, such as part of the key used for decrypting its hard disk.
+The system is designed to guard user's credential, such as part of the key used for decrypting its hard disk, against any physical/psychologically/social pressure/threat/tortures from outside.

-This part of data **MUST NOT** be remembered by user.
+To eliminate any sense with torture, this part of data **MUST NOT** be remembered by user.
 Rather, it must be retrieved from server on the fly.
 In such way anyone, including the user, is forced to access the server before decrypting its disk.

 To get this access, along with a 3rd party identification, the user must supply an access code.
 There's only one attempt and must be completed within the 1